Maureen O'Hara filmography

 Maureen O'Hara (1920–2015) was an Irish singer and actress from Dublin, who worked primarily in American film and television.
 She was born into a close-knit and artistically talented family; her mother was a contralto vocalist, and her three sisters and two brothers were budding actors and musical performers.
 O'Hara received music and dance lessons at the Ena Burke School of Elocution and Drama, becoming a member of the Rathmines Theatre Company when she was 10 years old.
 While still a teenager, she won several Radio Éireann Players contests to perform with them.
 She also won the Dublin Feis Award, for her performance as Portia in The Merchant of Venice.
 O’Hara was a member of the Abbey Theatre School, and a graduate of the Guildhall School of Music.

 O'Hara's entry into films was the result of her and her parents meeting actor Harry Richman, who offered her a one-line part in the British comedy film Kicking the Moon Around (1938).
 Within the next year she had made a screen test, following which, actor Charles Laughton cast her in the role of Esmeralda in the first sound version of The Hunchback of Notre Dame (1939) for RKO Pictures.
-Laughton and O'Hara would work together again in Jamaica Inn (1939) for the British-based Mayflower Productions, and again at RKO for This Land Is Mine (1943).
+Laughton and O'Hara would work together again in Jamaica Inn (1939) for the British-based Mayflower Pictures, and again at RKO for This Land Is Mine (1943).

 Following Jamaica Inn, O'Hara's career floundered at RKO Pictures.
 Her agent Lew Wasserman got her the role of Angharad Morgan in the 20th Century Fox film adaptation of How Green Was My Valley (1941), directed by John Ford.
 The film won Academy Awards for Best Picture, Best Director, Best Black-and-White Cinematography, Best Black-and-White Art Direction, and Best Supporting Actor Donald Cook.
 The effect it had on O'Hara's career was to jumpstart her in a new direction.